Homer: I call the big one Bitey.

 - Lazlo from Camp Lazlo gets a leech/sea lamprey attached to his head.
 Despite draining him dry, Lazlo insists that it's friendly.

-- The Simpsons has Homer not seeing anything wrong with possums infesting a monorail and crawling around on a fire extinguisher.
+- The Simpsons has Homer not seeing anything wrong with possums infesting the monorail he's conducting and crawling around where the fire extinguisher should be.

 - Pet rats have been domesticated since the 19th century (Queen Victoria owned one) and are best purchased from professional breeders or rescues that specialize in rats.
 However, breeders with a faltering family line will often catch disease-free "wildies" and breed them into the line to reinvigorate it, keeping the wildie as a pet afterwards.
 Rats are unusually easy to tame, but it's still only recommended for experts — especially since the guarded friendliness and curiosity of a promising wildie is hard to distinguish from the friendly stupor of a rabid animal.